“Who am I?”

 “Oh, no wonder Jesus said to ‘love your neighbour as yourself’ –

-if everyone treated others the way they wanted to be treated, this world would be a better place!”
+if everybody treated others the way they wanted to be treated, this world would be a better place!”

 She could now see why Charles always seemed to be calculating his movements.

 “…But that still doesn’t answer the question about where your soul will end up when you die.
-You can’t get to heaven by good deeds, you know.”
+You can’t get to heaven by good works, you know.”

 “I’ll worry about that when the time comes, okay?”
 Charles responded, taking another bite of food.